Hoyasumii/bee-movie/README.md

 Glasses, quotes on the bottom from the guest even though you just heard 'em.

 Bear Week next week!
-They're scary, hairy a
+They're scary, hairy an